wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab1_Preconfiguration.md

 ### Lab Objective

 In this Lab, we will go through the tasks that are required to complete the general pre-configuration of a tenant.
 These tasks are to be undertaken by an administrator.
 By following each of the steps, you would have prepared your tenant to begin configuring different services offered by the platform.
-The lab contains multiple exercises to make you familiar with the Control Hub, Managment portal UI and Webex Connect.
+The lab contains multiple exercises to make you familiar with Control Hub, Management portal UI and Webex Connect.
 At the end of the lab, you should be able to log in to an agent interface.

 ### Pre-requisites

-- You have recived the access credentials with a full admin access
+- You have received the access credentials with a full admin access
-- You have recived the access to the agent and supervisor account.
+- You have received the access to the agent and supervisor account.

 ### Quick Links